-Use the template to make 3 paper spinners.
-Attach a paperclip to the ends of each one and drop from different heights or add extra weight to see how it affects the speed the snowflakes fall.
+Use the template to make three paper spinners.
+Attach a paperclip to the ends of each one and drop from different heights or add extra weight to see how it affects the speed at which the snowflakes fall.

 2. Magic Opening Snowflakes

 Cut out the large snowflake ( you don’t need to cut around the spikes, just a rough cut is fine ) and fold them up.
-Place the folded snowflakes in a little water and watch as the arms spring open.
-This clever science trick works because paper is made up of fibres which expand as they absorb water.
+Place the folded snowflakes in a bit of water and watch as the arms spring open.
+This clever science trick works because the paper is made up of fibres which expand as they absorb water.